Decoding US Bull, China Bear Markets

 Advertisements

 Fast forward to today, and the A-share market still struggles to engage meaningfully with the national economy, representing less than 10% of corporate financing as of 2023.
-The banking system continues to dominate, with approximately 80% of businesses relying on loans, while individual household wealth predominantly resides in tangible assets like real estate and cash deposits
+The banking system continues to dominate, with approximately 80% of businesses relying on loans, while individual household wealth predominantly resides in tangible assets like real estate and cash deposits.
+The stock market accounts for a mere 6% of individual savings—far from a robust foundation.

 Leave a Reply